 Once an e-mail provider considers our e-mails as spam, it will start bouncing them back (usually without notifying you, since they think our e-mails are just garbage you don’t want).
 When we get those bounce backs, our system automatically de-verifies your e-mail, so that we stop sending you e-mails and won’t get flagged as spam by more e-mail providers.

 So, this is where it gets tricky.
 The only solution to this problem is to either use a different e-mail (we’d suggest from a larger e-mail provider) or contact your current e-mail provider to get them to re-classify us as safe.
 If we try to re-verify your current e-mail address before your e-mail provider re-classifies us, the bounce backs will keep happening and our system will automatically de-verify you again.

 Now keep in mind, this ONLY applies to users who had previously verified their e-mails and found them suddenly un-verified.
 If you’re new and have never verified your e-mail before, ignore all of this and proceed with verifying the normal way.

 Whew!
 That was a lot of text.
-But we thought it would be important for you to know what was going on and understand the two options they have to fix it.
+But we thought it would be important for you to know what was going on and understand the two options you have to fix it.